justinwaltrip/photoprism-guide/README.md

 # photoprism-guide
-Configure reverse proxy using nginx for photoprism on umbrel server behind CGNAT using ngrok
+Configure reverse proxy using nginx for photoprism on umbrel server behind CGNAT with ngrok.

 Before starting, you should have an umbrel server with photoprism installed.